nick96/basic-c-compile/README.md

 This command runs the output file `<file-name>.o` with `./<file-name>.o`.

 ## Settings

-There are two variables that you can set.
-1. `basic-c-compile-compiler`
+All customisable setting can be found in the customisation menu (`M-x customize-variable`).
+They are in the group `basic-c-compile` which is in the `tools` section.
+You can also change them in your init file with:
+`(setq <variable-name> <variable-value>)`.

-This chooses the compiler that is used to compile the file(s).
-By default it is gcc.
+1. `basic-c-compile-compiler`: This chooses the compiler that is used to compile the file(s).
+By default it is "gcc"".
-2. `basic-c-compile-all-files`
-This is explained above but just quickly, it allows you to choose which files are compiled.
+2. `basic-c-compile-all-files`: This is explained above but just quickly, it allows you to choose which files are compiled.
+By default it is "all".

-# TODO
-- Make compatible with windows
-	- Recognise system and change things like `./<file-name>.o` Not done yet as I have no windows machine to test it on.

-- Make automated tests for interactive functions.
-Not sure how to go about this so if anyone has suggestions let me know.
+3. `basic-c-compile-compiler-flags`: This is one string containing all flags files are compiled with.
+By default it is "-Wall".
+4. `basic-c-compiler-auto-comp`: This is a boolean variable defining whether or not out of date binary files are compiled.
+If it is true, then when `basic-c-compile-run-c` is called, it will check if the file's binary is up to date.
+If it isn't, then `basic-c-compile-file` will be called.